 Not every highly-skilled child, however, enjoyed being sweaty or working past his or her limits.

 JoAnn thinks that running laps is not fun because "It makes you all sweaty!"
 (YSFG1Gr4.0313).

-On his survey, AlexMercer (YSGr6) writes that he doesn't "really like to run (like for training) [his parentheses] because it makes me go to my limits and that's hard for me," although his activity drawing shows him appearing to enjoy himself as he runs track in the organized youth sport setting (see Figure F2), and he also later talks about being extremely competitive.
+On his survey, AlexMercer (YSGr6) writes that he doesn't "really like to run (like for training)

+[his parentheses] because it makes me go to my limits and that's hard for me," although his activity drawing shows him appearing to enjoy himself as he runs track in the organized youth sport setting (see Figure F2), and he also later talks about being extremely competitive.

 Pushing oneself at times also involves the risk of injuries.
 Most children who tended to be higher-skilled didn't seem to mind the risk of injury or of being hurt during activity, and in fact, seemed to thrive on the possibility.
 Osiris, for example, is asked to give his thoughts as to why he thinks football is fun; he replies, "Because you can kick, throw, tackle, get injured, stuff like that" (YSFG1Gr4.0177).
 James loves football, too; when it is pointed out to him that "people get hurt" in football, he replies "but that's what makes it more fun is when you get to tackle people!"
 (YSFG3Gr6.0960).
 He likes skateboarding, even though he can (and has) gotten hurt trying out different moves, but he doesn't seem to mind: "...when you get hurt, well, when I get hurt it kind of makes me feel like I am tougher every time I get hurt, so every time I get hurt it's more like I don't get hurt by it...it won't affect me" (YSFG3Gr6.0292).
-Brandon, when asked what might make some children like certain activities over others, replies, "they could activities, PE at school, or activity at home), draw the first thing that comes to your mind:
+Brandon, when asked what might make some children like certain activities over others, replies, "they could appeal to them more...maybe people that are tougher and maybe stronger can take like being hit and stuff...then they like different sports...like football" (YSFG2Gr5.0500).
+Being hit and hitting is not only fun just for boys; Megan, a fifth grade girl, thinks volleyball is fun "because you get to hit things" (NVFG1Gr5.0323).
+She adds to this in the same interview, as the activity of skateboarding is being discussed: